Causal Bandits without prior knowledge using separating sets: Experimentation

-Furthermore, we generated all acyclic causal graphs $G=(\mathbf{V}, \mathcal{E})$ over $4$ binary variables with no confounders and compare the cumulative regret, with a similar sampling strategy.
-We allow perfect interventions on all subsets of variables excluding the target variable, and thus there are $3^3=27$ possible actions.
+Unfortunately, in terms of scale we are limited to small graphs, due to the running time of causal discovery (this is especially the case for ASD-JCI123kt, though direct testing is also slow due to testing every possible subset of variables).
+As a first experiment, we generated all acyclic causal graphs $G=(\mathbf{V}, \mathcal{E})$ over $4$ binary variables with no confounders and compare the cumulative regret.
+We allow perfect interventions on all subsets of variables excluding the target variable, thus there are $3^3=27$ possible actions.
 We only generate graphs where $Y$ has at least $1$ parent (otherwise the regret is always $0$).
 Permutations of the variables excluding $Y$ are disregarded.
-Full simulation details are provided in the appendix, including a final simulation study on larger graphs.
+Results are plotted in Figure 2(a), where we also show the performance of Causal Thompson Sampling that leverages a perfect separating set as prior knowledge (where we choose the parents of $Y$).
+We see that our causal TS algorithm significantly outperforms classical Thompson Sampling.
+Interestingly, direct testing outperforms full causal discovery in this experiment.
+With current tuning, ASD-JCI123kt seems more conservative than direct testing, i.e. it is less sensitivite but also has less false positives (see also Figure \ref{fig:sens}).
+This seems to be to its detriment in this experiment, where most graphs have many separating sets.
+Obviously, having prior knowledge of a perfect separating set yields even better performance.